ExCL-Docs/excl-user-docs/quick-start-guides/github-ci.md

 Notes:
 - If you are trying this on a system which doesn’t already have a `/scratch` folder the command will fail.
 Please send an email to [excl-help@ornl.gov](mailto:excl-help@ornl.gov) to create a folder for local storage.
 - If you setting up a second runner, the `ln` command will fail if the link already exists.
-In sure that the link is a valid link pointing to scratch before continuing with these instructions.
+Ensure that the link is a valid link pointing to scratch before continuing with these instructions.

 ### Create a folder to store the GitHub Runner.